Skip to content

 16th Hole – Redbud

-I can’t think of too many more famous par-threes in world golf.
+I can’t think of too many more famous par-3s in world golf.
 Tiger Woods’ famous chip-in during the final round of 2005 Masters victory has only added to the magic of the 16th at Augusta.

 “It’s hot, it’s loud, it’s a big moment in the tournament when you get here,” Murphy recalled.

 “I don’t think that the 16th is one of the more sophisticated holes on the golf course.
-It’s great to watch because you feel like you know it and you can kind of see where the ball is going to come from.”
+It’s great to watch because you feel like you know it, and you can kind of see where the ball is going to come from.”

 17th Hole – Nandina